ginstrom/paladin-novel/manuscript/chapter-14.md

 "May I?"
 Thorek gestured toward the weapon.

-Gond hesitated, then drew the blade and offered it hilt-first.
+Gond hesitated, then drew his blade and offered it hilt-first.
 The silver steel caught the dappled sunlight, its surface unmarked despite the morning's battle.

 Thorek took the sword with the reverence of a master craftsman, his calloused fingers running along the fuller, testing the balance, examining the edge with an expert's eye.
 His breathing grew shallow as he studied the weapon, turning it this way and that in the light.